Alireza-IT/Git-Practice/README.md

 Do not do this on dev & master branch
 ###best alternative solution is to revert one
 git revert <commit hash> --> creates a new commit to revert the old commit's changes

+you need to setup integration with build automation tool and git repository for ci/cd pipeline and build automation for checkout code, test & build application or when developing Iaac config files